purpleshellsecurity/AI_Prompts/Learning_Development/Bicep/learn_azure_rest.md

-# Powershell Learning Prompt
+# Azure Rest API Learning Prompt

-Using the Pareto principle, identify the 20% of Azure Bicep concepts that provide 80% of the knowledge needed to deploy production-ready infrastructure.
+Using the Pareto principle, identify the 20% of Azure REST API concepts that provide 80% of the knowledge needed to deploy production-ready infrastructure.

 Focus on:
 * Core patterns to master first, in logical learning order
 * Most common beginner mistakes and how to avoid them
 * Include practical code examples for each concept
 * Ensure that it includes the necessary concepts to teach someone how to deploy infrastructure as well as proper debugging.
-* Use examples that are compatible with Powershell Version 7

 Output Format:
 * Progressive learning structure where each topic builds on the previous